 Let’s Get Cooking demonstrator training course

-This two day course was for those wishing to set up a cooking club for children, young people or families, this two-day course is for you.
-Accredited by the Royal Society for Public Health, we’ll give you the practical skills and knowledge you’ll need to teach cookery to children and young people, inspiring them to cook, choose and eat healthy, tasty food.
+This two day course was for those wishing to set up a cooking club for children, young people or families.
+Accredited by the Royal Society for Public Health, it gave the practical skills and knowledge needed to teach cookery to children and young people, inspiring them to cook, choose and eat healthy, tasty food.

-With an emphasis on practical, hands-on learning, the course includes demonstration practice and tips on setting up cooking sessions at any location.
+With an emphasis on practical, hands-on learning, the course included demonstration practice and tips on setting up cooking sessions at any location.

-We can also tailor our training packages to suit your needs.
+The Children’s Food Trust tailored training packages to suit people’s needs.
 We did this recently with Hull City Council, who were looking for a training day with both technical and practical elements to increase the knowledge, skills and confidence of nursery cooks across the city.

 “This training is an important part of our strategy to address obesity and healthy eating in childhood.
 It had been identified that there are no set standards for employment as a nursery cook and nutritional knowledge varied widely.
 The Children’s Food Trust training targeted this gap and gave the attendees the knowledge and tools to design, plan and implement nutritionally sound menus suitable for young children.
 Our Quality Improvements Team have confirmed that standards have been raised and good practice is being widely adopted.”
 Hull City Council Food Project Manager.

 Evaluation and awards

-We also offer an evaluation service to measure and assess the impact of your work to improve early years nutrition.
+The Children’s Food Trust offered an evaluation service to measure and assess the impact of work to improve early years nutrition.

-Caterers get their menus checked by our nutritionists to make sure they hit the mark for children.
+Caterers had their menus checked by Children’s Food Trust nutritionists to make sure they hit the mark for children.

-If you’re an early years settings (nursery, children centre, pre-school, childminder) and proud of the food you offer to children, join our excellence award scheme and show off your commitment to helping children eat well.
-The scheme covers the whole food experience you offer for children – from your menus and food policies to your dining environment, staff training on food and how you get children cooking.
+Many early years settings (nursery, children centre, pre-school, childminder) joined our excellence award scheme to show off their commitment to helping children eat well.
+The scheme covered the whole food experience offered for children – from menus and food policies to dining environments, staff training on food and how to get children cooking.